![]() |

 How do the widespread fires in Australia potentially relate to climate change?
 This scientist takes a look.

-- Be Smart— Recycle that Old Cell Phone!
-From ChemMatters
+- Be Smart— Recycle that Old Cell Phone! from ChemMatters

 What should you do with your cell phone when it dies?
-Recycling it offers both economic and environmental benefits.
+Recycling it offers both economic and environmental benefits. - Where does plastic and other trash go after we throw it away? from Science Friday

 - The Ozone Layer: Our Global Sunscreen from ChemMatters